 What can you eat with a permanent crown?

-After getting a crown, we do not recommend eating very hard foods or very chewy food for a couple of days.
-This is to ensure that your crown remains in place immediately after the procedure.
+We do not recommend eating very hard foods or very chewy food for a couple of days after getting a crown.
+This will allow your crown to settle and remain in place immediately after the procedure.
 After a couple of days, you can return to your normal diet without restrictions.

 Can I get a cavity with a dental crown?